boostorg/hof/doc/src/returns.md

 the return type and using the expression in the function body, this macro helps reduce the code duplication from that.

-Note: A semicolon must be placed at the end of the `FIT_RETURNS` expression.

 Note: The expression used to deduce the return the type will also constrain the template function as well, which is different behaviour than using C++14's return type deduction.